aufishgrp/cowpaths/README.md

 Application that manages configuration of Cowboy.

 Allows multiple applications to use a socket(s) without steppig on each others toes.
-An understanding of how Cowboy routes requests is necessary for understanding httpaths.
-You should review the documentation here first http://ninenines.eu/docs/en/cowboy/1.0/guide/routing/

 ##Usage
 Start the application.